Program for Faculty and Staff

 Several excellent proposals were received in response to the call for BaC Innovation Grants for faculty and staff in Fall 2022.
 Three projects that stood out for their promise to enhance the sense of belonging for our campus community were selected for grants.
 These projects involve execution of intentional actions to address identified issues for diverse individuals, opportunities to collaborate and learn with others focused on diversity, equity and inclusion initiatives within the university and outreach to the

-Three Belonging at Cornell (BaC) Innovation grants were awarded in Spring 2020.
+Three Belonging at Cornell (BaC) Innovation grants were awarded in Fall 2020.
 These grants supported a range of projects that align with university objectives of improving the Cornell experience for students, faculty, and staff, and supporting the environment of Cornell as a great place to study and work: